sse-labs/marin/README.md

 ## Pom Resolver
-The pom resolver allows for easy collection of raw pom features and resolution of others through parent and dependency resolution.
+The pom resolver allows for easy collection of raw pom features and resolved features.
+The raw pom features are collected using the Maven-Model library by apache, these features are resolved by collecting parent and import poms, and using them in resolution to find any implicitly defined values.

 ### Raw Features
 For each Pom file resolved these are the raw features that are collected: